Maryland Debt Collection

 The protections do not always apply themselves automatically.

 Maryland’s exemption floor is not always self-executing.
 A judgment debtor who believes more is being withheld than the law allows, or that specific funds are protected, can file a motion to release the property or an exemption claim with the court that issued the writ.
-The debtor states the legal ground (for example, that the withholding exceeds the twenty-five percent ceiling or dips below the statewide exempt floor) and the court can hold a hearing and order an adjustment or release.
+The debtor states the legal ground — typically that the withholding leaves less than the greater-of floor in section 15-601.1(b)(1), or that it exceeds the federal ceiling — and the court can hold a hearing and order an adjustment or release.
 Acting quickly matters, because once funds are remitted to the creditor they are far harder to claw back.

-Certain income is categorically off-limits to ordinary garnishment regardless of county, including most federal benefits such as Social Security and many public-assistance payments.
+Certain income is categorically off-limits to ordinary garnishment, including most federal benefits such as Social Security and many public-assistance payments.
 Those protections sit on top of the wage-exemption math, not inside it.
 None of this is legal advice for a specific case; a Maryland debtor with an active garnishment should confirm the current figures and procedure with the court or counsel, because minimum-wage numbers and forms change over time.

 Bank-account garnishment is a different track